Skip to content

 TIP

-If you want to test multiple locales, you can use nested modules.
+If you want to test multiple locales, use nested modules.

 ts